Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 How to get a tax ID code?

 The Italian “Codice Fiscale” is a tax identification card in Italy.
-It consists of a 16-character alphanumeric code, which you may need to sign a contract (for your accommodation or mobile phone plan) or to open a bank account among other things.
+It consists of a 16-character alphanumeric code, which you may need to sign a contract or to open a bank account among other things.

 You can apply for your Codice Fiscale at the Italian Consulate in your home country before you get to Italy.